quantum-kite/kite/examples/README.md

 Several examples are given, including

-* A simple DOS calculation of various systems, such as
+A simple DOS calculation of various systems, such as

 * Checkerboard lattice
 * Graphene
 * Cubic lattice

-* Two types of disorder:
+Two types of disorder:

 * On-site (uncorrelated) disorder
 * Vacancies

+More advanced examples covering:

   * Optical conductivity
   * XX/YY conductivity
   * Weyl semi-metal calculations
   * Fu-Kane-Mele model calculations

-The examples start with the initialization of the Pybinding Lattice in the Python-script.
-The type of calculation is then described in the *main()*-part, with some default parameters associate with this calculation.
-The python-script returns a HDF5-file.
-This file can then be passed to the KITEx-executable to do the core calculation.
+These python scripts return a HDF5-file.
+These files can then be passed to the KITEx-executable to do the core calculation.
-Finally, the raw calculations are analyzed using the KITE-tools-executable.
+Finally, the raw output data are analyzed using the KITE-tools-executable.
 Depending on the type of calculation, various output files will be created in the folder where the code was executed from.

-If the system is installed in the right folder as mentioned in the tutorial, all the results can be generated automatically by running
+All the results can be generated automatically by running

 ``` bash
 python3 run_all_examples.py